near/core-contracts/lockup/README.md

 ### Initialization

 Initialize contract, assuming it's called from `near` account.
-The onwer account ID is `owner1`.
+The owner account ID is `owner1`.
 Lockup Duration is 365 days.
 Transfers are currently disabled and can be enabled by checking transfer voting poll contract at `transfers-poll`.
 Vesting is 4 years starting from `2018-09-01` to `2022-09-01` Pacific time.
 Staking pool whitelist contract is at `staking-pool-whitelist`.